rndmorris/Salis-Arcana/docs/biome-colors.md

 **The colors that can be overridden are:**
 * `Base Color`
-* `Foliage Color`
+* `Foliage Color` - Leaves and the like
 * `Grass Color`
 * `Sky Color`
 * `Water Color` - This overrides water's color multiplier, rather than the color of water itself.
-Harder to notica than others.
+Harder to notice than others.